 Do I need to fast to take this test?

 How long does it take to get test results?

 Accesa Labs does not provide medical advice, diagnosis or treatment.
 All users should consult with a medical provider for specific health concerns.

 The H. pylori breath test, also known as a urea breath test and a BreathTek™ UBIT® test, checks for H. pylori infections using the breath.

 During this urea breath test, you will breathe into a small collection bag to establish a baseline breath sample.
 Then, you will drink a special solution and breathe into another collection bag.
-If you have an H. pylori infection, the bacteria will break down the solution that you drank and this process can be measured by the breath testing process.
+If you have an H. pylori infection, the bacteria will break down the solution that you drank and special forms of carbon dioxide produced by this process can be measured through the breath testing process.
 The whole procedure typically takes under thirty minutes.
 It is recommended that you have not taken antibiotics for two weeks prior to the test.
 If you have undergone H. pylori eradication therapy, it is recommended that you wait four weeks before getting this test.